edges-collab/edges-analysis/docs/library_usage.rst

         history={"message": "Multiplied by 3"}
     )

-In actual fact, the history object that is added is a :class:`edges_analysis.gsdata.Stamp` object, which is a lightweight object that can be easily serialized to YAML, and adds a default timestamp and set of code versions to the history.
+In actual fact, the history object that is added is a :class:`pygsdata.Stamp` object, which is a lightweight object that can be easily serialized to YAML, and adds a default timestamp and set of code versions to the history.
 You can use one of these directly if you wish::

-    from edges_analysis import Stamp
+    from pygsdata import Stamp
     data = data.update(
         data=data.data * 3,
         data_unit="uncalibrated",
         history=Stamp(message="Multiplied by 3", timestamp=datetime.now())
     )

-If you write a function that updates a GSData object, it is better to include the function name and the parameters it uses in the history::
+If you write a function that updates a ``GSData`` object, it is better to include the function name and the parameters it uses in the history::

     def multiply_by_3(data, data_unit):